- 5.18 Managing Quality in Health and Social Care ATHE Level 5 Assignment Answer UK

 b.
 Disruption of Business Processes: During the implementation phase, there is a risk of temporary disruptions to critical business processes, potentially affecting customer service, order fulfillment, or other essential operations.

 c.
-System Reliability and Availability: If the new system experiences frequent downtime or technical issues, it can disrupt operations and negatively impact customer satisfaction.
+System Reliability and Availability: If the new system experiences frequent downtime or technical issues, it can disrupt operations and negatively impact customer satisfaction. - Organizational Risks: These risks pertain to the impact on the organization as a whole.
+They include:

 a.
 Change Management: Implementing a new information system often requires changes in business processes, organizational structure, and employee roles.
 Poorly managed change can lead to resistance, low morale, and decreased productivity.